-As a third-party logistics (3PL) partner, Print Bind Ship can assist your company with printing, packing, warehousing, shipping, and inventory for your products.
-We can even help out with marketing and helpful other fulfillment solutions.
+As a third-party logistics (3PL) partner, Print Bind Ship can assist your company with printing, packing, warehousing, shipping and inventory for your products.
+We can also help out with marketing and helpful other fulfillment solutions.

 For more information or a free quote, get in touch with us today!

 Forever stamps never expire and are able to be used on any 1 oz. letter at any time, no matter the current price of Forever Stamps.